Minimum wage in the United States: Protests for increasing the wage

 In April 2017, Senator Bernie Sanders and Senator Patty Murray, backed by 28 of the Senate's Democrats, introduced new federal legislation which would raise the minimum wage to $15 per hour by 2024 and index it to inflation.
 The Raise the Wage Act of 2017, which was simultaneously introduced in the House of Representatives with 166 Democratic cosponsors, would raise the minimum wage to $9.25 per hour immediately, and then gradually increase it to $15 per hour by 2024, while simultaneously raising the minimum wage for tipped workers and phasing it out.
 The legislation was introduced according to Senator Bernie Sanders to make sure that every worker has at least a modest and decent standard of living.

 A heat map of the United States by living wage for a single, childless individual according to the MIT living wage calculator as of 2023:

 An increase to $15 per hour would cause widespread job loss according to former McDonald's USA CEO Ed Rensi.
 A $35k robot would be more cost-effective than a human fast food worker.

 Following protests due to low wages and poor work conditions, Amazon raised the minimum wage for all its employees to $15.00 per hour in October 2018.
 The company subsequently became a major lobbyist for a $15.00 per hour minimum wage, which some observed as a way for the company to force competitors to increase their worker costs as well.

 Polls

 In 2024 a Data for Progress poll found 80% of voters, including 75% of Republicans, support a $12 minimum wage.
-64% of voters supported $17 min wage.
+64% of voters supported a $17 minimum wage.

 The Pew Center reported in January 2014 that 73% of Americans supported raising the minimum wage from $7.25 to $10.
 By party, 53% of Republicans and 90% of Democrats favored this action.
 Pew found an ethnic difference for support of a higher minimum wage in 2017 with most blacks and Hispanics supporting a $15.00 federal minimum wage, and 54% of whites opposing it.

 A Lake Research Partners poll in February 2012 found the following: